keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - When you replicate the contents of one bucket to another, you can actually change the ownership of the content if you want.
 You can also change the storage tier of the new bucket with the replicated content.
 - When files are deleted in the original bucket (via a delete marker as versioning prevents true deletions), those deletes are not replicated
 - <a href="https://aws.amazon.com/solutions/cross-region-replication-monitor/">Cross Region Replication Overview</a>
-- <a href=" https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-what-is-isnot-replicated.html#replication-what-is-not-replicated ">What is and isn’t replicated (encrypted objects, deletes, items in glacier, etc.)</a>
+- <a href="https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-what-is-isnot-replicated.html#replication-what-is-not-replicated ">What is and isn’t replicated such as encrypted objects, deletes, items in glacier, etc.</a>

 ## S3 Transfer Acceleration:
 - Transfer acceleration makes use of the CloudFront network by sending or receiving data at CDN points of presence (called edge locations) rather than slower uploads or downloads at the origin